programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ###### Scaling Down, for Individuals

 We are also concerned, alongside informing library policies around AI review, in supporting individual researchers and librarians, who may only be reviewing one licence at a time.
 As such, we scale down our code, provide syntax templates and indicate how to tailor our NLP approach.
-Our full dictionary, which forms a long block of code, and may not be needed for individual review, is instead included as a *Programming Historian* asset (link).
+Our full dictionary, which forms a long block of code, and may not be needed for individual review, is instead included as a *Programming Historian* asset [full dictionary](assets/enablar-lesson-4/red-flag-dict).

 #### Connectivity